The Impressionist Museum and Monet's Water Lilies

 The Musée de l'Orangerie, one of the most beautiful museums of paintings in Paris

-• The Orangery Museum, was once an orangery, a place where oranges were stored to preserve them well
+• The museum of the Orangery, was formerly an orangery, a place where one deposited the oranges to well conserve them

-• It is now a museum, dedicated mainly to French painting between 1860 and 1930
+• It is today a museum, devoted mainly to French painting between 1860 and 1930

-• It is in our opinion one of the most beautiful museums of paintings in Paris
+• In our opinion, this is one of the most beautiful paintings museums in Paris

-• A small but fascinating museum located in the Tuileries Gardenon the esplanade above the Concorde
+• A small fascinating museum located in the Tuileries Gardenon the esplanade above the Concorde

-• We love this museum relatively unknown which counts the spectacular Monet's Water Lilies and an exceptional collection of impressionist and post impressionist works (French painting from 1860 to 1930)
+• We love this museum relatively unknown which counts the spectacular Monet's water lilies and an eoutstanding collection of impressionist and post-impressionist works (French painting from 1860 to 1930)

-• In addition to the permanent collections, the Musée de l'Orangerie presents often fascinating exhibitions
+• In addition to the permanent collections, the Musée de l'Orangerie has often fascinating exhibitions

 The Water Lilies, spectacular and unique in the world

-• Claude Monet, with the help of Georges Clémenceau, chose the Musée de l'Orangerie to house the Water Lilies cycle, a cycle he had begun thirty years earlier
+• Claude Monet, assisted by Georges Clémenceau chooses the Orangery Museum to house the Nymphéas cycle, a cycle he started 30 years ago

-• This unique set is one of the largest monumental achievements of painting in the first half of the twentieth century.
-This unique masterpiece has no equivalent anywhere in the world
+• This unique set is one of the largest monumental achievements of painting in the first half of the 20th century.
+This unique masterpiece knows no equivalent around the world

-• 2 rooms are specially designed to accommodate the 8 famous paintings of Claude Monet.
-They benefit from natural light from the glazed roof and their east-west orientation places them symbolically in the path of the sun
+• 2 pieces are specially designed to welcome the 8 famous paintings of Claude Monet.
+They benefit from natural light from the glass roof and their east-west orientation symbolically places them in the sun's rays.

-• Monet wanted the visitor to be able to immerse himself completely in the painting and forget the outside world.
+• Monet wanted the visitor to fully immerse themselves in painting and forget about the outside world

-• The first room gathers four compositions showing the reflections of the sky and the vegetation in the water, from morning to evening, while the second room gathers paintings with the contrasting effect of the willow branches bordering the water.
+• The first room contains four compositions showing the reflections of the sky and the vegetation in the water, from morning to evening, while the second room includes paintings with contrasting effect by the willow branches along the water.

 The Musée de l'Orangerie, also famous for its Walter Guillaume collection

-• The collection comes mainly from Paul Guillaume, a great art dealer of the beginning of the XXth century
+• The collection comes mainly from Paul Guillaume, great art dealer of the early twentieth

-• We admire in particular 25 Renoir, 15 Cézanne, 10 Matisse, 12 Picasso, 5 Modigliani, 22 Soutine and also Monet, Sisley, le Douanier Rousseau, Marie Laurencin, Derain, Utrillo, Van Dongen?
+• We admire in particular : 25 Renoir, 15 Cézanne, 10 Matisse, 12 Picasso, 5 Modigliani, 22 Soutine and also Monet, Sisley, Douanier Rousseau, Marie Laurencin, Derain, Utrillo, Van Dongen ...

-• This is an opportunity to discover in a museum on a human scalethe great impressionist and post impressionist masters
+• This is the opportunity to discover in a museum on a human scale, the great impressionist and post-impressionist masters

 Workshops for children